ghaiklor/generator-sails-rest-api/ROADMAP.md

 ## Next minor version

+- [ ] Replace dependency-check with clean detective in util;
 - [ ] Think about ACL hook `sails-hook-acl` and make roles for model's attributes;
 - [ ] Fix the issue with CORS;
 - [ ] Implement `access_token` and `refresh_token` pair to work and change response name fields to appropriate it;